 A domestic violence order of protection is a civil order that provides protection from harm by a family or household member.

-This section defines domestic violence for the purposes of getting a domestic violence order for protection.
 Domestic violence is when one or more of the following things occur between family or household members:

 A domestic violence order for protection is a paper which is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
 It offers civil legal protection from domestic violence, regardless of gender.